-A new DATA Act reporting requirement was implemented as of October 1, 2016 for Treasury and Department of Homeland Security.
 Generally, Treasury and Homeland Security Customer Agencies are each required to submit a customized Award Financial File each month to their respective TIER or repositories.
 To meet this requirement, ARC will utilize Oracle to generate an Award Financial File for Treasury and Homeland Security Customer Agencies.
 ARC will submit the Award Financial File into TIER for Treasury Customer Agencies and request the Treasury Customer Agency to validate the data.
 ARC sends an Award Financial File to Homeland Security Customer Agencies.

-For non-Treasury and non-Homeland Security Customer Agencies, the first DATA Act reporting was for the March 2017 period and will be reported on a quarterly basis thereafter.
-For those customers, three files are submitted to the governmentwide DATA Act Broker (Broker) on a quarterly basis.
+For non-Treasury and non-Homeland Security Customer Agencies, DATA Act reporting is performed on a quarterly basis.
+For those customers, three files are submitted to the governmentwide DATA Act Broker system (Broker) on a quarterly basis.
 The Broker has validation checks with the GTAS submissions.
 The accountants review the reports produced by the Broker.
 Upon completion of the accountants' review, a reconciliation package is sent to the Customer Agency for review and approval.
 Upon receipt of the Customer Agency approval, ARC updates the status of the DATA Act Files submission to "Certified" on behalf of the Customer Agency.

-- Review and approve, prior to submission, the financial reports prepared by ARC to ensure that all reports prepared for external use are complete, accurate, and submitted in a timely manner. - Review and approve the annual submission of the TROR and Debt Collection Activities. - Provide certification of GTAS to ARC prior to system certification.
+- Review and approve, prior to submission, the financial reports prepared by ARC to ensure that all reports prepared for external use are complete, accurate, and submitted in a timely manner. - Review and approve the annual submission of the TROR and Debt Collection Activities.

+• Provide certification of GTAS to ARC prior to system certification.

 - 1. Inspected written procedures and determined ARC had documented procedures for the preparation of governmentwide reports. - 2.
-For a selection of fourth quarter GTAS submissions, inspected evidence of management review and determined they were reviewed and certified. - 3.
-Inspected a selection of TIER Submission Checklists and determined TIER submissions were validated based off system-defined validation checks. - 4.
+For a selection of quarterly GTAS submissions, inspected evidence of management review and determined they were reviewed and certified. - 3.
+Inspected a selection of TIER Submission Checklists and determined TIER submissions were validated based on system-defined validation checks. - 4.
 For a selection of months, inspected the Prompt Payment report and determined it was reviewed by a supervisory accountant before submission. - 5.
 For a selection of quarters, inspected the reconciliation of the financial statements prepared by the Department to ARC's internally prepared financial statements and determined the reconciliations were reviewed by a supervisor, and any differences noted are resolved. - 6.
 For a selection of quarters, inspected the financial statement variance analysis and determined it was reviewed by an ARC supervisory account and approved by the bureau CFO or designee prior to being submitted to the Department. - 7.
 For a selection of quarters, for a selection of Customer Agencies, inspected the Treasury Report on Receivables and Debt Collection Activities (TROR) reports completed by ARC accountants and determined they were completed, all activities were reconciled with receivables due from the public, and the reports were reviewed by an ARC supervisory accountant. - 8.
 Inspected the results of ARC's comparison of the TFM financial statement crosswalk and internally prepared financial statements and determined ARC investigated and resolved any differences. - 9.
 For a selection of quarters, for a selection of Customer Agencies, inspected ARC's comparison of the TFM financial statement crosswalk and internally prepared financial statements and determined the internally prepared financial statements were in compliance with the Customer Agency's government wide reporting requirements. - 10.
-For a selection of months, for a selection of Treasury customers, inspected supporting documentation and determined the customer's monthly DATA Act submission was appropriately completed, reviewed, and submitted in TIER as required.. - 11.
-For a selection of quarters, for a selection of non-Treasury and non-Homeland Security customer agencies, inspected supporting documentation and determined the customer's quarterly DATA Act submission was appropriately completed, reviewed, and authorized by the customer prior to being submitted in the DATA Act Broker.
+For a selection of months, for a selection of Treasury customers, inspected supporting documentation and determined the customer's monthly DATA Act submission was appropriately completed, reviewed, and submitted in TIER as required. - 11.
+For a selection of quarters, for a selection of non-Treasury and non-Homeland Security customer agencies, inspected supporting documentation and determined the customer's quarterly DATA Act submission was appropriately completed, reviewed, and authorized by the Customer Agency prior to being submitted in the DATA Act Broker.